 The circuit containing only a pure resistance of R ohms in the AC circuit is known as Pure Resistive AC Circuit.
-The presence of inductance and capacitance does not exist in a pure resistive circuit.
+The presence of inductance and capacitance does not exist in a purely resistive circuit.
 The Alternating current and voltage both move forward as well as backward in both the direction of the circuit.
 Hence, the Alternating current and voltage follows a shape of Sine wave or known as the sinusoidal waveform.

 - Explanation of Resistive Circuit